yuanzhongqiao/documind/README.md

 ```

+Read the [documentation](https://docs.documind.xyz/guides/schema-definition) for more on how to define schemas and and enable auto-generation.

 ### **Templates**

 Documind comes with built-in templates for extracting data from popular document types like invoices, bank statements, and more.
 These templates make it easier to get started without defining your own schema.